 The following table sets forth our selected financial data and other financial information as of March 31, 2000 and as of each of December 31, 1999, 1998, 1997, 1996 and 1995, and for the period ended March 31, 2000 and for each of the years ended December 31, 1999, 1998, 1997, 1996 and 1995.
 The balance sheet data as of December 31, 1999, 1998, 1997, 1996 and 1995 and the statement of income data for the years ended December 31, 1999, 1998, 1997, 1996 and 1995 were derived from our audited Consolidated Financial Statements, which have been audited by Ernst & Young, our independent auditors.
 The balance sheet data as of March 31, 2000 and the statement of income data for the period January 1, 2000 through March 31, 2000 were derived from our unaudited interim financial statements.
 The unaudited interim financial statements include all adjustments, consisting of normal recurring accruals that we consider necessary for a fair presentation of the financial position and results of operations for that period.
-The results of operations for any interim period are not necessarily indicative of results for the full fiscal year.
-You should read the selected financial data in conjunction with our Consolidated Financial Statements and related Notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 1999 10-K and the Forms 10-Qincorporated herein by reference and all other information appearing elsewhere in this Prospectus.
+The results for the full fiscal year.
+You should read the selected financial data in conjunction with our Consolidated Financial Statements and related Notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 1999 10-K and the Forms 10-Q incorporated herein by reference and all other information appearing elsewhere in this Prospectus.
 See "Where you can find more information."